 Advertising Costs.
-We expense advertising costs as they are incurred.
-Advertising expense was approximately \$12.1 million, \$8.2 million and \$10.5 million in fiscal 2022, 2021 and 2020, respectively.
+We expense advertising costs to Commissions and other sales costs as they are incurred.
+Advertising expense was approximately \$15.1 million, \$12.1 million and \$8.2 million in fiscal 2023, 2022 and 2021, respectively.

 Earnings Per Share.
 We compute basic earnings per share by dividing net earnings by the weighted average number of common shares outstanding during the period.
 Diluted earnings per share gives effect to the potential dilution that could occur if securities or contracts to issue common stock that are dilutive were exercised or converted into common stock or resulted in the issuance of common stock that then shared in our earnings.
 In periods of net losses, no dilution is computed.
 See Note 9 for additional information related to earnings per share.